Understanding the Research-Practice Gap in Visualization Design Guidelines: Discussion

 Practitioners often write guidelines to promote their commercial tools (e.g., DataWrapper~\cite{datawrapper}) or attract clients (e.g., Data Viz Project~\cite{datavizproject}), similar to how researchers write blog articles for recognition.
 Yet, interviews highlighted a lack of incentives as a major issue.
 Addressing this, we should \textbf{consider providing both intrinsic and extrinsic motivation} to support the knowledge base's maintenance and development.
 Ko's market-based incentive model~\cite{reviewmodel}, offering tokens for contributions, presents an intriguing solution.
-Additionally, harnessing recent advancements in large language models could offer intelligent assistance in converting empirical results into practical guidelines~\cite{kim2023good}.
+Additionally, harnessing recent advancements in large language models (LLM) could offer intelligent assistance in converting empirical results into practical guidelines~\cite{kim2023good}.
+For instance, LLMs can efficiently extract summary insights from research papers, translate these insights into practitioner-friendly language, and create relevant examples through code generation and contextual understanding.

 The field of data visualization is not alone in facing a knowledge gap between research and practice; this is a common challenge across many disciplines.
 In medicine, evidence-based practices integrate clinical expertise with the best available research evidence~\cite{sackett1996evidence}.
 In policy-making, there is an emphasis on translating research findings into actionable policies and practices~\cite{bogenschneider2011evidence}.
 In education, it is common to use educational research to improve teaching and learning practices~\cite{davies1999evidence}.
 Learning from these established fields can also inform how the visualization field should progress to promote \textbf{evidence-based design practice}, such as developing knowledge brokering roles~\cite{ward2009knowledge} and investing collaborative research-practice partnerships~\cite{coburn2016research}.
+The recent VisGuides workshop also provides several insights into bridging the knowledge gap, highlighting the risks of guidelines suppressing creative solutions~\cite{visguides2022} and the development of practice-oriented guidelines~\cite{parsons2022considering}.